geaxgx/depthai_blazepose/README.md

 ./gen_blob_shave.sh -m full -n 6   # will generate pose_landmark_full_sh6.blob
 ```

 **Explanation about the Model Optimizer params :**
 - The preview of the OAK-* color camera outputs BGR [0, 255] frames .
 The original tflite pose detection model is expecting RGB [-1, 1] frames. ```--reverse_input_channels``` converts BGR to RGB. ```--mean_values [127.5,127.5,127.5] --scale_values [127.5,127.5,127.5]``` normalizes the frames between [-1, 1].
 - The original landmark model is expecting RGB [0, 1] frames.
 Therefore, the following arguments are used ```--reverse_input_channels```, but unlike the detection model, we choose to do the normalization in the python code and not in the models (via ```--scale_values```).
 Indeed, we have observed a better accuracy with FP16 models when doing the normalization of the inputs outside of the models ([a possible explanation](https://github.com/PINTO0309/tflite2tensorflow/issues/9#issuecomment-842460014)).

+## Custom models

+The `custom_models` directory contains the code to build the following custom models:
+- DetectionBestCandidate: this model processes the outputs of the pose detection network (a 1x2254x1 tensor for the scores and a 1x2254x12 for the regressors) and yields the regressor with the highest score.
+- DivideBy255: this model transforms an 256x256 RGB888p ([0, 255]) image to a 256x256 RGBF16F16F16p image ([0., 1.]).

+The method used to build these models is well explained on the [rahulrav's blog](https://rahulrav.com/blog/depthai_camera.html).

 ## Code